ComputerElite/SymDirs/README.md

 ### Per Device config
 - Path to folder id mapping

+### Folder Marker
+A folder marker will be used to identify a folder's id.
+ONLY if the folder marker id matches the folder id will SymDirs perform operations on it.

+**Name**: `.symdirs`

 ## Original Intention
 I have a video library on my PC I wanna share with my tablet and phone for on the go watching.
 To do this I use SyncThing.